arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-building/content.md

 ### Setup and Build

-***You can download a bash script that wraps all the upcoming steps [here](assets/portenta-x8_build.sh)***
+***You can download a [bash script](assets/portenta-x8_build.sh) that wraps all the upcoming steps.***

 #### Setup the Environment

-Now that you are running inside the Docker Image you are already provided with some tools like **git-repo** which has been installed on the image building process, this was the providing process on the previous section.
+Now that you are running inside the Docker Image, you can use tools like **git-repo**, which is already installed.

-First of all set up the git config with your credentials, they don't need to be the real ones, they are just needed to pull the data from the git-repo.
+First configure git with your credentials.
+They don't need to be the real ones, but are required by `git-repo` to pull.
 Copy paste the following:
 ```
 git config --global user.email "you@example.com"